valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 Regarding the bandwidth, it is generally useful to estimate the throughput in Gbit/s and compare it to the theoretical bandwidth of the network.
-For instance a benchmark setting 4 KB strings in Redis at 100000 q/s, would actually consume 3.2 Gbit/s of bandwidth and probably fit within a 10 Gbit/s link, but not a 1 Gbit/s one.
-In many real world scenarios, Redis throughput is limited by the network well before being limited by the CPU.
-To consolidate several high-throughput Redis instances on a single server, it worth considering putting a 10 Gbit/s NIC or multiple 1 Gbit/s NICs with TCP/IP bonding.
+For instance a benchmark setting 4 KB strings in Valkey at 100000 q/s, would actually consume 3.2 Gbit/s of bandwidth and probably fit within a 10 Gbit/s link, but not a 1 Gbit/s one.
+In many real world scenarios, Valkey throughput is limited by the network well before being limited by the CPU.
+To consolidate several high-throughput Valkey instances on a single server, it worth considering putting a 10 Gbit/s NIC or multiple 1 Gbit/s NICs with TCP/IP bonding.
 + CPU is another very important factor.
-Being single-threaded, Redis favors fast CPUs with large caches and not many cores.
+Being single-threaded, Valkey favors fast CPUs with large caches and not many cores.
 At this game, Intel CPUs are currently the winners.
-It is not uncommon to get only half the performance on an AMD Opteron CPU compared to similar Nehalem EP/Westmere EP/Sandy Bridge Intel CPUs with Redis.
+It is not uncommon to get only half the performance on an AMD Opteron CPU compared to similar Nehalem EP/Westmere EP/Sandy Bridge Intel CPUs with Valkey.
 When client and server run on the same box, the CPU is the limiting factor with redis-benchmark.
 + Speed of RAM and memory bandwidth seem less critical for global performance especially for small objects.
 For large objects (>10 KB), it may become noticeable though.
-Usually, it is not really cost-effective to buy expensive fast memory modules to optimize Redis.
+Usually, it is not really cost-effective to buy expensive fast memory modules to optimize Valkey.
-+ Redis runs slower on a VM compared to running without virtualization using the same hardware.
-If you have the chance to run Redis on a physical machine this is preferred.
-However this does not mean that Redis is slow in virtualized environments, the delivered performances are still very good and most of the serious performance issues you may incur in virtualized environments are due to over-provisioning, non-local disks with high latency,
++ Valkey runs slower on a VM compared to running without virtualization using the same hardware.
+If you have the chance to run Valkey on a physical machine this is preferred.
+However this does not mean that Valkey is slow in virtualized environments, the delivered performances are still very good and most of the serious performance issues you may incur in virtualized environments are due to over-provisioning, non-local disks with high latency,